jnyavo/PySelenium-Automated-Testing/README.md

 # PySelenium-Automated-Testing

-This python project allows us to automate testing on any login page.
+This python project allows us to automate testing on any login page using selenium.

 ```